-In the future, we may invest in the research and development of new indications for cytisinicline to address nicotine addictions associated with the use of e-cigarette, or vaping, products.
+In the future, we may invest in the research and development of new indications for cytisinicline to address nicotine dependence associated with the use of e-cigarette, or vaping, products.
 Given their recent introduction, the use of vaping products is not fully understood which may increase the risk of failure in this area.
-We are pursuing clinical studies in users of e-cigarettes and have been awarded a grant by the NIDA/NIH to evaluate the use of cytisinicline as a treatment for cessation of nicotine e-cigarette use.
-Continued grant funding under the award will still be subject to availability of funds at the NIDA/NIH, and such funding will not be sufficient to cover the full clinical costs of the Phase 2 ORCA-V1 trial.
 We expect that we will need to invest significant amounts of capital to pursue development of an e-cigarette cessation indication.
 If we are unable to provide such additional capital when needed, we may be unable to complete the development, regulatory approval and commercialization of an e-cigarette cessation indication.